 What are the 3 most important things that accountancy firms need to do to be successful in 2018?

 Peter: SMEs are trying to find someone they can trust and talk to.
 Our service lines are evolving, so we need to firstly ensure that we play a role in advising around digital efficiencies that business can gain.
 Clients are getting emails listing services, so it’s about dealing with the noise and making a decision that is right for their business.
 We need to play a role in that.
-Secondly, lots of advisory services are now arising out of the availability of data, and there’s stronger interactions with clients.
+Secondly, lots of advisory services are now arising out of the availability of data, and there are stronger interactions with clients.
 We need to develop our expertise in these areas and not try and be good at everything, but really identify what we are good at and ensure that we identify those particular services.
 What is changing is the skill set we need to deal with those services.
 Thirdly, is ensuring that the technology is well utilised in delivering all client engagements.
 That’s going to be modus operandi for all accountants now.

 Rob: I think we’d all agree, this feels like the busiest December we’ve ever had in our careers and the pace keeps picking up.
 I’ll be looking back and seeing what we can learn from 2017, particularly things that aren’t adding value to businesses and trimming those inessential things.
-It’s hard, but every time we say yes to low value opportunities, we say no to something else.
+It’s hard, but every time we say yes to low-value opportunities, we say no to something else.
 Secondly, people don’t generally have the confidence to value their services appropriately, which comes down to confidence.
-Third is valuing your time.
+The third is valuing your time.
 It’s your most precious commodity; it’s a finite resource.
 As we move into January, start planning for 2018.
 Planning and holding yourself accountable in 2018 will definitely yield some great results.

-David: The definition of what an accountant is is being massively disrupted.
+David: The definition of what an accountant is being massively disrupted.
 Clients are expecting different things.
 A big change is working out what type of accountant you are, and what you want to do for both yourself in your career and staff, and what your clients actually need.
-Accountants need to stop thinking of ourselves as partners in firms, and start thinking of ourselves as business owners.
+Accountants need to stop thinking of ourselves as partners in firms and start thinking of ourselves as business owners.
 Just make decisions, because that’s what your clients do – that’s what business owners do.
 I put my job title as CEO on LinkedIn, which put me in the mindset of a business owner.
 The second you start thinking like that you start thinking about strategy and products and about value.
 I strongly recommend accountants start doing that.